 Alright, with your understanding of the purpose for and types of names, and your two inspiration boards for guidance, you're ready to develop your perfect name!

-You should be able to use your Naming Worksheets (above) to record all the relevant adjectives about your business and your industry, now.
 Start that "Main Adjectives" column in Your Spreadsheet too and record all the main descriptive words you want your business to communicate.

 Use your Naming Worksheets to create the guidelines for your name and brainstorm a few taglines.